 When I think of industrial style, I think clunky cast iron machines cranking out plenty of noise and steam.
 But industrial style kitchens are a lot more refined than that.
 Characterised by reclaimed timber, exposed brickwork, sleek stainless steel and lighting that doubles as a feature element, industrial style kitchens are a mix of new and old carefully pieced together to work in symmetry.
 This is a style that oozes personality whilst allowing plenty of flexibility to be ultra-functional.

-With the kitchen, an important part of most households these days, industrial style kitchen design can be tailored and tweaked to suit your own household requirements.
+With the kitchen, an important part of most households these days, almost any kitchen design can be tailored and tweaked to suit your own household requirements.

 Benefits of an industrial style kitchen

 Industrial style kitchens are great for new kitchen designs but are perfect for renovators too.

 When renovating, the kitchen foundations can almost be stripped back to bare bones to expose features that require minimal tweaking to restore.
 Natural brickwork, concrete flooring, and exposed beams are welcomed feature elements of industrial style.
 Embrace these from the start and you are already halfway there.

 Design benefits are aplenty in an industrial style kitchen but the most prominent of those is the neutral-coloured base.
 With the use of natural (and neutral) materials such as stone, timber, stainless steel and concrete for the core items of the space, you can get inventive with a playful mix of brighter and bolder colours on furniture and fittings.
 And, it really doesn’t matter what blend of colours you use – almost anything goes.
 Trying something different, uniqueness and individuality is certainly encouraged and at home here.